wolfSSL/wolfProvider/README.md

 ## Debugging

-To enable wolfProvider debug logging, build with `--debug`.
-If you want to filter logging a certain way, set `WOLFPROV_LOG_LEVEL_FILTER` and `WOLFPROV_LOG_COMPONENTS_FILTER` in `include/wolfprovider/wp_logging.h` as needed.
+To enable wolfProvider debug logging, build with `--debug` which enables exit messages, error messages, and informational messages.
+If you want to filter logging a certain way or increase detail level, set `WOLFPROV_LOG_LEVEL_FILTER` and `WOLFPROV_LOG_COMPONENTS_FILTER` in `include/wolfprovider/wp_logging.h` as needed.
 See comments in that file for examples.